-From the very beginning the Church taught that we are justified by faith which is manifested through works.
+We are justified by our faith in Christ which is manifested in a life of good works.
 As James tells us: “faith of itself, if it does not have works, is dead” (James 2:17).
-While the meaning of the text is plain some still deny it.
-They contend that salvation cannot be achieved by human works.
-And they are correct.
-But the works spoken of by James are accomplished by the grace of God and not on the strength of the individual.
+While the meaning of the text is plain some still try to get around it.
+They contend that salvation is a free gift, and it is.
+But then they take another step and say that once salvation is achieved there is nothing one can do or not do to lose it.
+One must merely believe to be saved.
+They see works as a human effort to please God.
+But the works spoken of by James and the Early Fathers are accomplished by the grace of God and not on the strength of the individual.
+Therefore they do not constitute “Works Salvation.”
+In reality a good work is the evidence that the individual has accepted the grace of God in his life.
+That is why James says no works equals dead faith.
+And dead faith cannot save.

 Clement of Rome